Allot Ltd.: History

 In January 2018, the company acquired Netonomy, a developer of software-based cybersecurity for the connected home.
 In February, Allot was awarded "best mobile security solution" in the 2018 Cybersecurity Excellence Awards.
 In July, the company signed a distribution agreement with Lifeboat Distribution, the international value-added distributor for emerging technologies and subsidiary of Wayside Technology Group, to supply the Allot Secure Service Gateway (SSG) to its North American Enterprise and ISP customers.

 In 2020, Broadcom recommended Allot to its customers after discontinuing the PacketShaper product line, which Broadcom gained when it acquired Symantec.
 In the same year, Allot expanded partnership with Telefónica and Mc Afee to improve infrastructure for cybersecurity services among Spanish SMEs caused by the rise in remote working since the start of the Covid-19 pandemic.

 In January 2021, a new product, Allot DNS Secure, was presented.
 DNS Secure provides a security solution for customers of for communication service providers (CSPs) and fixed broadband subscribers.
-In 2021, Dish Network, Eolo, Japan's Asahi Net, Australia's Field Solutions Group and Poland's Play selected Allot products for their services.
+In 2021, Dish Network, Eolo, Japan's Asahi Net and Poland's Play selected Allot products for their services.

-In February 2022, Allot collaborated with Amazon Web Services to increase the full suite of Allot cloud-native applications on AWS for communication service providers.
-At the same time, the company received a $40 million private financing by Lynrock Lake Master Fund LP.
+The company received a $40 million private financing by Lynrock Lake Master Fund LP.
 In May, Allot signed a partnership with Singtel, a Singaporean telecommunications conglomerate, to offer cybersecurity services to Singtel's Small and Medium Sized Business (SMB) customers.

 In 2022, Allot's technology was chosen by Entel Peru, Taiwan's Far EasTone Telecommunications and Ethio Telecom.
 Verizon has also selected Allot to provide security services.

+On May 5, 2026, the Radiant Mobile network was launched on T-Mobile's network, created by Compax Ventures and Allot.
+It is described as the first Christian mobile carrier and filters content through Allot via the network.
+Content described as "Jesus-centered" is provided, while certain sexual content is blocked, with some categories allowing adults to unblock content.
+Content in other categories, such as pornography, racism and self-harm, cannot be accessed by anyone.
+Compax provided $17.5 million in financing for Radiant parent IT Mobile Services.